TolgaTurap/Eniac-discounts-on-longterm/README.md

 ## 🎯 Project Overview

-This project investigates whether long-term discount campaigns are beneficial for **Eniac**, a premium technology retailer.
+This project investigates whether long-term discount campaigns are beneficial for **Eniac**, an **E-Commerce** premium technology retailer.

 Using **Python**, **Pandas**, **Seaborn**, and **Exploratory Data Analysis (EDA)**, I cleaned a complex transactional dataset, analysed customer purchasing behaviour, identified seasonal sales patterns, and developed business recommendations for an effective pricing strategy.